Sex/Intimacy Therapy in Seattle, WA

 - Inability to reach orgasm, either currently or throughout your life

 - Recovery from infidelity and the reestablishment of trust and intimacy

 - Desire to improve communication, satisfaction, and overall sexual intimacy with a partner

 - Questions or confusion about your sexual orientation or expression

 - Blending of spiritual/religious moral beliefs with a healthy expression of sexuality

 The identified problem sometimes turns out not to be sexual in nature, instead stemming from other common struggles such as miscommunication, anxiety, depression, chronic illness, or relationship distress.
 We help with resources, education, exercises, and discussion for the individual or couple and support the process with problem-solving and encouragement.

 While treatment is uniquely tailored to the individual or couple with interventions that work on the problem, sex therapy is always based on established science-based approaches that have been helping men and women with sexual issues for many decades.

-Questions about sex therapy are common...please let us know if we can clarify anything for you!
+Questions about sex therapy are common...please reach out to our South Lake Union - Seattle, WA office if we can clarify anything for you!